-If you compare a rock and a cork that are the same size (they have equal volume), which is heavier?
-The rock is, because it has more mass.
-The rock is denser than the cork, then, because it has more mass in the same volume - this is due to the atomic structure of the elements, molecules, and compounds that make it up.
+If you compare a rock and a cork that are the same size (meaning they have equal volume), which is heavier?
+The correct answer is the rock, because it has more mass.
+This is due to the atomic structure of the elements, molecules, and compounds that make it up.

-Experiment 1: Sink or Swim
+Experiment #1: Sink or Swim

-Will a raisin, paperclip, penny, small cork, ball of paper, and other small objects sink or float if they are placed in water, corn syrup and vegetable oil?
+Will a raisin, paperclip, penny, small cork, ball of paper, and other small objects sink or float if they are placed in water, corn syrup (or light corn syrup) and vegetable oil?

-- Pour 150 ml of water into beaker #1, 150 ml of corn syrup into beaker #2, and 150 ml of vegetable oil into beaker #3.
+Pour 150 ml of water into beaker #1, 150 ml of corn syrup into beaker #2, and 150 ml of vegetable oil into beaker #3.
 (If you are using glass jars, use 2/3 cup of liquid, which is approximately 150 ml.)

-- Gently set a raisin in each beaker.
+Gently set a raisin in each beaker.
 Does it sink or float?
 Write down what happens to the raisin in each beaker.

-- Take the raisins out of the beakers and try a different object, such as a paperclip or cork.
+Take the raisins out of the beakers and try a different object, such as a paperclip or cork.
 Record what happens in each beaker.

-Conclusions: Were your predictions right?
+Were your predictions right?
 Did the raisins and other objects sink and float when you expected them to?
 Did they float in one liquid and sink in another?
 Why do you think they acted the way they did?